For consumers For business

 Environmental impact

-As a fast fashion brand, Cotton On produces huge quantities of cheaply made garments, most of which are made from unsustainable materials including conventional cotton, viscose, and polyester.
-Manufacturing these materials consumes vast amounts of energy and water, not to mention the use of hazardous chemicals.
-Not only do these chemicals have a detrimental effect on workers and the surrounding air, soil, waterways, and communities, but they have also been found to affect those who end up wearing the clothes.
+And as a fast fashion brand, Cotton On perpetuates the cycle of overconsumption and extensive waste with its fleeting trends and collections.
+The brand produces huge quantities of garments that are made cheaply, often using unsustainable materials including conventional cotton, viscose, and polyester.
+Manufacturing these materials consumes vast amounts of energy and water, not to mention using hazardous chemicals, which are detrimental to garment workers and the surrounding air, soil, waterways, and communities.
+Such chemicals have also been found to affect those who wear the clothes.

 Labour conditions